-Canon Rebel T7i: Tried and True
+1. Canon Rebel T7i: Tried and True

 I’ve heard of so many YouTube content creators who began their journey with a Canon T3i; rightfully so, it’s a spectacular camera.

-However, in 2019, the T3i is a little outdated, and it’s younger sibling, the T7i, is much more capable.
+However, the T3i is a little outdated, and it’s younger sibling, the T7i, is much more capable.
 Being only a couple of years old, the Canon T7i has all of the capabilities for a good YouTube camera and more.

 Whether you’re looking to go vlogging around your city, travel to another continent, or maybe just do a tutorial right in your living room, this camera fits the bill.
 It’s smaller than the average DSLR, meaning it’s also very light, coming in at only a little over a pound.

 Most importantly, you’re not giving up any features for the extra compact body.
 It comes with a fully rotating flip-out LCD display, a must-have for anyone who doesn’t have the budget to seat someone behind the lens.

 Along the line of important settings, the T7i has some remarkable features.
 For one, it has a hot shoe mount for a shotgun mic, which at this price point is an under-appreciated feature.
 Most DSLRs come with poor built-in mics so buying an external one is a wise option.

 Second, it comes with an app for controlling it remotely.
 Another feature that sets the T7i apart as a one-stop-shop camera is the Dual Pixel Auto Focus, a feature that was traditionally reserved for Canon’s higher-end cameras, but is now available in the mid-range T7i.